 Before we get into the guts of it, I’ve got to dish up some caveat pie:

-- Interest is taxed at your usual income tax rate and basic rate payers will have a £1,000 personal savings allowance from April, reduced to £500 for higher rate payers and nil pounds beyond that.
+- Interest is taxed at your usual income tax rate.
+Basic rate payers have a £1,000 personal savings allowance, reduced to £500 for higher rate payers and nil pounds beyond that.